statechannels/go-nitro/.adr/0017-missed-chain-events.md

 ### [3] Updating `lastBlockNum`: `engine` periodically reads from `chainservice`

 Instead of the `chainservice` alerting the `engine`, the `engine` can request the block number from the `chainservice`.
-This means the `lastBlockNumSeen` wouldn't get updated every block, but that's not a major concern since the node
+This means the `lastBlockNumSeen` won't get updated every block, and could cause the node to try to process old events a second time during initialization.
+However, that's not a major concern since the node has protection in the `Channel` class (topic [2] above) to prevent it from making `Channel` updates based on stale data.

 The benefit of this approach is simplicity and limited additional strain on the `engine`/`store`.
-Instead of adding a new chan or event, a `chainservice.GetLastConfirmedBlockNum()` function can be added and called by the `engine` periodically.
-This also means the node wouldn't write to the `store` every block but every x seconds (and when the node closes).
-The `engine` run loop can be updated to this:
+Instead of adding a new chan or new event type on an existing `chainservice` --> `engine` chan, a `chainservice.GetLastConfirmedBlockNum()` function is called by the `engine` periodically.
+This means the node won't write to the `store` every block but every x seconds.
+The new `engine` run loop looks like this:

 ```go
 	blockTicker := time.NewTicker(15 * time.Second)